Personal relationships of Alexander the Great: Hephaestion

+Nature of relationship

+Although none of the five main sources of Alexander's life state that there was anything other than friendship between Alexander and Hephaestion, some historians speculate that there was more.
+Robin Lane Fox states that the two were possibly lovers, elaborating that "later gossip claimed that Alexander [and Hephaestion] had a love affair.
+No contemporary history states this, but the facts show that the two men's friendship was exceptionally deep and close."
+Paul Cartledge claims that the two "almost certainly" physically expressed their love at one or more stages in their lives.
+Cartledge notes that if Hephaestion was Alexander's "catamite", the stigma attached to being the passive sexual partner is not something that Hephaestion would have wished to boast about.

+In Alexander the Great: Sources and studies, William Woodthorpe Tarn wrote, "There is then not one scrap of evidence for calling Alexander homosexual."
+Cartledge asserts that any attempt to "expunge all trace, or taint, of homosexuality" from Alexander and Hephaestion's relationship are "seriously misguided."

 Campaspe

-Campaspe, also known as Pancaste, is thought to have been a prominent citizen of Larisa in Thessaly, and may have been the mistress of Alexander.
+Campaspe, also known as Pancaste, is thought to have been a prominent citizen of Larissa in Thessaly, and may have been the mistress of Alexander.
 If this is true, she was one of the first women with whom Alexander was intimate; Aelian even surmises that it was to her that a young Alexander lost his virginity.

 One story tells that Campaspe was painted by Apelles, who enjoyed the reputation in Antiquity for being the greatest of painters.
-The episode occasioned an apocryphal exchange that was reported in Plinor sources for the life of Alexander.
+The episode occasioned an apocryphal exchange that was reported in the sources for the life of Alexander in Pliny's Natural History.
 Robin Lane Fox traces her legend back to the Roman authors Pliny the Elder, Lucian of Samosata and Aelian's Varia Historia.

 Campaspe became a generic poetical pseudonym for a man's mistress.